gpecorino/Vgchartz_Data_Exploration/README.md

 # VGChartz Database EDA
-## Description
+## Project Background

-This project analyzes trends in video game sales to help understand the history of the market in order to predict future trends.
-Using python to create visuals of the data, I am able to use our findings to develop insightful conclusions regarding trends in the video game market.
-To do this we pull data from a public database at [VGChartz.com](https://www.vgchartz.com/games/games.php?page=1&results=1000&order=TotalSales&ownership=Both&direction=DESC&showtotalsales=1&shownasales=1&showpalsales=1&showjapansales=1&showothersales=1&showpublisher=1&showdeveloper=1&showreleasedate=1&showlastupdate=0&showvgchartzscore=0&showcriticscore=1&showuserscore=1).
-The project will be split into 3 parts:
-1. Webscraping from the VGChartz database to a csv to create ease of access to the data.
-2. Performing EDA on the data
-3. Creating a Machine Learning Model to predict sales

-This repository contains a Python file containg the code for web scraping and a Jupyter Notebook with all of the EDA work and Machine Learning model.
+This project explores historical trends in video game sales, providing insights into market dynamics to forecast future trends and guide strategic recommendations.The data used in this analysis is pulled from a public database at [VGChartz.com](https://www.vgchartz.com/games/games.php?page=1&results=1000&order=TotalSales&ownership=Both&direction=DESC&showtotalsales=1&shownasales=1&showpalsales=1&showjapansales=1&showothersales=1&showpublisher=1&showdeveloper=1&showreleasedate=1&showlastupdate=0&showvgchartzscore=0&showcriticscore=1&showuserscore=1).
+This is a website dedicated to tracking and archiving data related to video games and their sales data.

+Insights and recommendations are provided on the following key areas:

++ Overall Sales
++ Regional Sales
++ Genre and Platform Performance
++ Publisher Performance

+Interactive Tableau dashboards can be accessed [here](https://public.tableau.com/app/profile/giovanni.pecorino/viz/VGChartzvDashboards/SalesOverview?publish=yes).
+The Python file used to web scrape the data from VGChartz.com can be found [here](https://github.com/gpecorino/Vgchartz_Data_Exploration/blob/main/vgchartz_webscrape.py).
+The Jupyter Notebook that contains the exploratory analysis and machine learning model can be found [here](https://github.com/gpecorino/Vgchartz_Data_Exploration/blob/main/vgchartz_eda_ml.ipynb).

 ## About the Dataset